OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 vintner instances resolve --instance pruning --presets elastic
 ```

-You can optionally inspect the generated TOSCA-compliant model.
+We can optionally inspect the generated TOSCA-compliant model.
 This template contains only the elements required for the elastic variant, e.g., the MySQL database.
 This is shown in Figure 2.